allenai/natural-instructions/tasks/README.md

 `task394_persianqa_question_generation` | Given a passage, generate a question based on it. | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage. | Answer Generation
 `task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not. | Classification
+`task473_parsinlu_mc_classification` | Given a question, pick the correct option among a list of multiple candidates. | Classification
+`task474_parsinlu_mc_classification` | Given a question, classify the question based on the required knowledge. | Classification